Latest SeedProd News

 Many landing page tools are bloated with features you’ll never use and code that isn’t optimized for performance.
 And as a result, they’ll add precious seconds to your landing page loading speed.

 Think about switching to a tool that keeps page speed best practices in mind.
-If you create landing pages in WordPress, SeedProd is the best WordPress page builder for the job.
+If you create landing pages in WordPress, SeedProd is the best drag-and-drop website builder for the job.

 This plugin is made for speed, with minimal code and only the features needed to generate leads.